anaphan1/plugorm/docs/source/driver_making.rst

 Creating an IL Driver
 --------------------

-An `ILDriver` converts your internal language into SQL or another backend dialect.
+An ``ILDriver`` converts your internal language into SQL or another backend dialect.

-Example:

 .. code-block:: python

     from plugorm import ILDriver

     class MyILDriver(ILDriver):